54th Reconnaissance Battalion (Ukraine): History

-Following the Russian invasion of Ukraine, it saw combat against Russian forces.
+Following the 2022 Russian invasion of Ukraine, it saw combat against Russian forces.
 On 27 February 2022, it took part in combat in Milkivska Gora during the Battle of Chernihiv.
 On 10 June 2022, a soldier of the battalion, Kostyuchenko Serhiy Petrovych was killed in action.
 A soldier of the battalion, Medvedev Oleg Rocker was killed on 16 September 2023 in Sumy Oblast.
+In September 2026, a Chinese drone operator belonging to its Chinese Platoon, Tan Zhen was killed in action and buried in a military cemetery in Zhytomyr.